 Fuelling up before a workout is just as important as eating right post workout.
 The key is to achieve the right balance of carbohydrates and protein so that you are left energised.
 If you’re in a dash load up on simple snacks such as bananas which are full of potassium and magnesium.
 This will help replenish minerals and provide natural sugar to help fuel your workout.

 Nuts are a great source of healthy fats and protein.
 Paired with carbs such as fresh or dried fruit, this will provide you with enough sustained energy for your workout.
 For a tasty protein-carb combo, consider trying peanut butter on your fruit or whole-grain bread.
 Alternatively, almond butter and soy butter is a good protein-rich alternative if you’re not a fan of peanut butter.

 We’ve mentioned pre-workout snacks, but fuelling up after a workout is just as important in helping aid the recovery period of exercising.
 For this, protein is needed to help keep your body growing and for repairing muscles, helping you enjoy the benefits of your workout.
 Protein can come from various sources such as poultry, fish, eggs and dairy.

 The key is to choose lean proteins that are low in saturated and trans fats and limit processed meats.
 Combining this with healthy fats will help provide essential fatty acids and calories to keep you moving.
 Healthy options include avocado, olives and seeds (pumpkin seeds, sesame seeds).
-Give this great post workout meal a go: whole-grain bread, smashed avocado with a drizzle of olive oil, topped with poached eggs and smoked salmon.
+Give this great post workout meal a go: Superfood Guacamole on Toast.
 Delicious.

 4. Drink Up